 - Please refer to the user guide provided below if you require assistance in accessing the database of endorsed programmes for Pre-School AEP.

-NAC-AEP for Pre-School span across 5 different art forms (Dance, Music, Theatre, Visual Arts and Literary Arts) and consist of 3 programme categories:
+NAC-AEP for Pre-School span across 5 different art forms (Dance, Music, Theatre, Literary Arts and Visual Arts & Digital Media) and consist of 3 programme categories: